Richard Dawkins: Other appearances

 Dawkins has made many television appearances on news shows providing his political opinions and especially his views as an atheist.
 He has been interviewed on the radio, often as part of his book tours.
 He has debated many religious figures.
 He has made many university speaking appearances, again often in coordination with his book tours.
-As of 2016, he has over 60 credits in the Internet Movie Database where he appeared as himself.
+As of 2016, he has more than 60 credits in the Internet Movie Database where he appeared as himself: